LasseRafn/FormSpine/README.md

 ##### `url` [REQUIRED]

-The `url` parameter is the first of three parameters, and it defines which url to send requests to upon `submit()`.
+The `url` parameter is the first of three parameters, and it defines which url to send requests to upon submitting.
 It can be an absolute or relative url, such as: `/submit` or `https://your-site.com/send`.

 ##### `fields` [REQUIRED]